-Although flexible coupled pumps are carefully aligned prior to crating and shipping, it is almost a certainty that strains imposed during transit have altered the alignment.
+Although flexible coupled pumps are carefully aligned prior to crating and shipping, it is very likely that strains imposed during transit have altered the alignment.
 Complete the following steps after the unit has been placed on the foundation and leveled.